Union of Left Forces: History

 At the 7th Party Congress on 18 December 2021, a decision was made to change the name to the political party For a New Socialism.
 This name change was not officially re-registered.
-On 18 February 2022, in the prelude to the 2022 Russian invasion of Ukraine, Goldarb appealed through the US and UK embassies to the leadership of these countries "to compensate for the damage caused to our economy due to the military panic inspired by them".
-On 20 March 2022, it was one of several political parties suspended by the National Security and Defense Council of Ukraine during the 2022 Russian invasion of Ukraine, along with Derzhava, Left Opposition, Nashi, Opposition Bloc, Opposition Platform — For Life, Party of Shariy, Progressive Socialist Party of Ukraine, Socialist Party of Ukraine, and the Volodymyr Saldo Bloc.
+On 18 February 2022, in the prelude to the 2022 Russian invasion of Ukraine, Holdarb appealed through the US and UK embassies to the leadership of these countries "to compensate for the damage caused to our economy due to the military panic inspired by them".
+Holdarb fled Kyiv at the beginning of the full-scale 2022 Russian invasion of Ukraine and publicly supported the war against Ukraine.

+On 20 March 2022, the party was one of several political parties suspended by the National Security and Defense Council of Ukraine during the Russian invasion of Ukraine, along with Derzhava, Left Opposition, Nashi, Opposition Bloc, Opposition Platform — For Life, Party of Shariy, Progressive Socialist Party of Ukraine, Socialist Party of Ukraine, and the Volodymyr Saldo Bloc.
 On 17 June 2022, the Eighth Administrative Court of Appeal banned the party.
 The property of the party and all its branches were transferred to the state.
-On 29 September 2022 the final appeal against the party's ban was dismissed by the Supreme Court of Ukraine, meaning that the party was fully banned in Ukraine.
+On 29 September 2022, the final appeal against the party's ban was dismissed by the Supreme Court of Ukraine, meaning that the party was fully banned in Ukraine.

+Ideology

+The party is considered to be left-wing and consists of former members of the Communist Party of Ukraine and Socialist Party of Ukraine.
+Union of Left Forces is a socialist party, although political observers note the highly left-wing populist character of it.

+The main proposal of the party is 'socialization' of the Ukrainian economy.
+The Union of Left Forces also opposes Ukrainian membership in NATO and instead advocates for neutrality.
+It is a staunch opponent of decommunization laws implemented by the Ukrainian government, which was used to prohibit and take down all symbols associated with the Soviet Union and communism.
+One of the party's proposals is also to recognize Russian language as the second official language of Ukraine.

+A unique proposal of the party is to create a "common security space" which would include both Russia and the European Union that Ukraine could be a part of.
+The party also advocates decentralization and believes that Ukraine should become a federalized country, where regions would be given extensive autonomy, especially in the matters of defining cultural policy - according to the party leader, this would allow to accommodate not only Russian-speaking Eastern regions, but also regions with their separate cultures such as Carpathian Ruthenia, Polesia and Crimea.
+The party also argues that Ukraine should implement the European Charter of regional and minority languages.